 You cannot set parameters using

 set_paramin a call back code of a masked subsystem.
-However if the subsystem is referenced from a library you can do so.
+However if the subsystem is self-modifiable or referenced from a library you can do so.

 For more information on creating and editing System masks, see Introduction to System Mask.